ABCxFF/diepindepth/entities.md

 ## Memory

-> Discuss basics how entities look / interact in the memory
+> Discuss basics how entities look / interact in the memory.